Does Frost Build Up on Your Air Conditioner as It Runs?

 Increased Energy Consumption

 Another consequence of excessive frost and ice buildup is a noticeable increase in your air conditioner’s energy consumption.
-As your air conditioner struggles to keep your home cool and comfortable, it’ll also use more energy than usual due to its components working harder than usual.
-All of this constant hard work can lead to an increase in your monthly energy bills.
+As your air conditioner struggles to keep your home cool and comfortable, it’ll also use more energy because its components are working harder.
+All this constant hard work can lead to higher monthly energy bills.
 If you’re a stickler for low utility bills during the summer, the sticker shock caused by an ice-bound air conditioner can be an unwelcome surprise.

 Frequent Shutdowns

-If you don’t take care of your frost and ice buildup issues, sooner or later they can result in your air conditioner’s unexpected shutdown.
+If you don’t take care of frost and ice buildup, it can eventually cause your air conditioner to shut down unexpectedly.
 An AC system will automatically shut off if it overheats due to blockages caused by frost and ice buildup.
 A complete shutdown can rob your home of its cooling comfort for extended periods.
-Frequent shutdowns also add wear and tear on your air conditioning components, leaving them less reliable and more prone to failure long-term.
-To avoid these and other expensive problems that frequent shutdowns can cause, tackle your air conditioner’s frost buildup issues as soon as you can.
+Frequent shutdowns also cause wear and tear on your air conditioning components, making them less reliable and more prone to failure over time.
+To avoid these and other costly problems caused by frequent shutdowns, tackle your air conditioner’s frost buildup as soon as you can.

 Water Leaks

-Heavy frost and ice buildup can cause yet another unexpected problem — water leaks.
+Heavy frost and ice buildup can cause yet another unexpected problem—water leaks.
 Your air conditioner features a unique drip tray that captures water as it condenses from warm air and drains it out of the system.
-Large volumes of melting ice can easily overwhelm your drip tray, sending water over the edge of the tray and onto the ground below.
+Large volumes of melting ice can easily overwhelm your drip tray, sending water over the edge and onto the ground below.
 You’ll notice something’s amiss when you start seeing puddles of water around your air conditioner.
 Uncontrolled water leaks can cause water damage to surrounding flooring and even spread mold and algae throughout your air conditioner.
-If you have a water leak due to melting frost or ice, you’ll need to take care of it as soon as it starts.
+If you have a water leak caused by melting frost or ice, you’ll need to address it as soon as it starts.

 Coil Damage